ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**April 14, 1305:**

+A student mentioned that he had encountered an "invalid factor level, NA generated" error message.
+This is OK, but it's important to understand why this occurred.

+Remember, the standard approach is to randomly partition one's data into training and test sets.
+(An alternate name for the latter, used in qeML, is "holdout set.")
+Now, suppose one of our predictors, say X<sub>3</sub>, is categorical, implemented as an R factor.
+Say X<sub>3</sub> has 12 levels, i.e. there are 12 categories.
+As I mentioned yesterday, R packages typically convert this to indicator/dummy variables.
+Here we would have 11 such variables.
+(We don't need a 12th; if all 11 are 0, that implies category 12.)

+Now consider what could happen if, say, level 5 occurs rarely.
+Then it may happen that this level occurs in the training set but not in the test set.
+Then the R function would be surprised, unable to deal with that level, hence the error message.

+How should this be handled?
+There are several possibilities:

+* Just ignore it, and use the **testAcc** value computed from the other holdout cases.
+* Run the analysis again.
+You'll get training and test sets different from before, and maybe the problem won't occur this time.
+* Use the function **qeML::factorToTopLevels()** to simplify X<sub>3</sub> to just its more frequent levels, lumping everthing else to "other."
+Since this reduces the number of features--remember, each indicator variable is a feature--this might also be useful to avoid overfitting.

 **April 14, 1115:**

 Recall that I said I would place all our datasets here on our repo.
 I've now completed that.